-Whether you decide to use our recommended professional Which? approved flooring fitters or want to take on the challenge of fitting your new vinyl flooring yourself, you will find everything you need in this fitting guide.
+Whether you go with our recommended professional Which? approved flooring fitters or want to take on the challenge of fitting your new vinyl flooring yourself, you will find everything you need in this fitting guide.
 We'll cover every stage of the installation process including:

-- Draw a simple diagram of the rooms that you wish to fit vinyl in – these drawings don’t need to be perfect, but the measurements need to be accurate.
+- Draw a simple diagram of the rooms you’re going to fit vinyl in.
+They drawings don’t need to be perfect, but the measurements need to be accurate.

-- For square or rectangular rooms, simply multiply the width by the height.
+- For square or rectangular rooms, just multiply the width by the height.
 For example, a room that is 5m x 2m will need 10m2 of vinyl.

 - If your room includes recesses or chimney breasts, you still need to measure the complete surface area without these as the vinyl will be cut around them.

-- If the above is not easy to work out, measure each individual area and write the measurement in the relevant space on the diagram.
+- If the above is tricky, measure each area separately, and write the measurement in the relevant space on the diagram.
 These areas can be added together to get the total area of the room.

-- Always measure twice to make sure your measurements are correct.
+- Always measure twice to make sure you’ve got your measurements right.

 - Remember to measure to the back of any door frames or room trims.

-- To work out the coverage for steps, measure the height and depth of each step which will give you the length before multiplying by the width.
-This will give you the area of each step.
+- To work out the coverage for stairs, measure the height and depth of each stair which will give you the length before multiplying by the width.
+This will give you the area of each stair.